claytonwramsey/fiddler/README.md

 coming from, but searches to the same depth can sometimes yield differing results.

-* On rare occasion, sometimes the engine misses simple one-move blunders.
-I'm also not sure what causes this.

 ## File structure

 Fiddler currently consists of four crates: